aws-samples/aws-serverless-workshop-innovator-island/6-eventbridge/1-eventbus/README.md

 4. Select the Lambda function with the name beginning `theme-park-events-PublishFunction`.

-- This function will be invoked by SNS after you in the trigger in the next section.
+- This function will be invoked by SNS after you create in the trigger in the next section.
 - The code iterates through the list of ride wait times in the incoming SNS message.
-It creates an event for each ride time and publishes the the default bus in EventBridge.
+It creates an event for each ride time and publishes to the default bus in EventBridge.
 For these events, the DetailType is `waitTimes`.
 - It also publishes a single summary event to the EventBridge default bus using the DetailType `waitTimesSummary`.

 5. Make sure the *Designer* section is expanded.
 Select **+ Add trigger**.
 In the *Trigger configuration* dropdown, choose **SNS**.
-In the SNS topic selector, discard the pre-populated ARN and paste the ARN of the Flow & Traffic Controller's SNS topic depending on the region:
+In the SNS topic selector, discard the pre-populated ARN and paste the ARN of the Flow & Traffic Controller's SNS topic, depending on the region:

 Region | ARN
 ------------ | -------------